 An Easier Way to Track SaaS Rule of 40 and Benchmark Business Health

 If it was so easy to generate a high profit and drive rapid growth, everyone would do it.
 The SaaS Rule of 40 gives a reasonable benchmark.
-But startups run into trouble with the Rule of 40 and other efficiency metrics like the SaaS quick ratio when they rely on them too much as a framework for success.
+But startups run into trouble with the Rule of 40 and other efficiency metrics and operational KPIs like the SaaS quick ratio when they rely on them too much as a framework for success.
 You also need a strong handle on your unit economics to plot a path forward for sustainable growth and profitability.
-That includes crucial SaaS financial metrics like customer acquisition cost (CAC), lifetime value (LTV), churn, cash flow, etc.
+That includes crucial SaaS financial metrics like customer acquisition cost (CAC), customer lifetime value (LTV), churn, cash flow, etc.

 Mosaic automatically calculates all these important metrics for you.
 It gives you real-time visibility into growth rate and profitability as well as other critical financial metrics.
-Our platform pulls data from your most important business systems.
+Our platform pulls financial analytics data from your most important business systems.
 That means you spend less time collecting data and more time figuring out how to grow quickly with increased profitability.

 In Mosaic, you can pull different levers in your forecasts with a few clicks and see how they’ll impact your balance between growth and profitability.
 And you can model different scenarios to solve complicated strategic challenges.